-Whether you are a kid or student opening your first bank account or you have been banking for decades, a chequing account is generally a starting point for managing your money.
+Whether you are a kid or a student opening your first bank account or you have been banking for decades, a chequing account is generally a starting point for managing your money.

 This article covers how chequing accounts work, types of chequing accounts, differences between chequing and savings accounts, no-fee chequing accounts, their pros and cons, how to save on chequing account fees, and whether they are safe.

 A chequing account is a bank account you use to conduct day-to-day transactions that include paying bills, making purchases, transferring funds, depositing cheques, withdrawing cash at an ATM, and receiving your payroll direct deposit.

 Chequing accounts are also referred to as transactional or demand accounts.
 In the U.S., it is spelled as ‘checking’ account.

 Chequing accounts are very liquid and because you can just as easily fund or defund the account, banks rarely pay you interest on monies held in the account.

 How Do Chequing Accounts Work?

 You can open a chequing account at a bank, credit union, and other financial institutions.
 Most of them come with a monthly account fee, however, the fee may be waived if you keep a minimum balance.